LupianezLab/Website/index.md

 {% capture text %}

-Our research uses approaches to map 3D chromatin structures and regulatory elements, as well as cutting-edge genome editing technologies.
-This combination of methods allows us to define 3D regulatory landscapes with accuracy and assess their functionality in vivo.
-We carry out two key lines of research: the developmental principles of 3D chromatin organization and the mechanisms underlying vertebrate sex determination.
+We combine 3D chromatin mapping, regulatory element analysis, and cutting-edge genome editing to precisely define regulatory landscapes and test their function in vivo!

 {%
   include button.html